What is the first thing you look at when you check out the specs of a bike?

 Lightest Touring Motorcycles for 2022: Conclusion

 So there we have it.
 Six of the lightest touring motorcycles available; from standard tourers to adventure bikes, and from off-roaders to all-rounders.

-As with everything that is touring related, the choice is endless as you find what works for you.
+As with everything touring related, the choice is endless as you find what works for you.

 If you’re an out-and-out road rider, your needs will be different from someone who wants to ride through Spain entirely off-road.